 - your symptoms have improved

-If you’ve been tested for COVID-19, you should follow these steps until you have 2 negative test results taken 24-hours apart (per CDC guidelines), your fever goes away without fever-reducing medicine, and your symptoms improve.
+If you’ve been tested for COVID-19, you should follow these steps until you have two negative test results taken 24 hours apart (per CDC guidelines), your fever goes away without fever-reducing medicine, and your symptoms improve.

 Not everyone needs to be tested for COVID-19.
 Tests are not yet widely available, and decisions about who should be tested are up to state and local health departments and sometimes individual healthcare providers.
 If you develop symptoms, ask your doctor if a test is available and recommended for you.

-Many hospitals and other healthcare facilities are delaying or canceling elective procedures, meaning surgeries and sometimes screenings or other treatments that are not considered urgent, emergencies, or otherwise indicated for life-threatening conditions.
+Many hospitals and other healthcare facilities are delaying or canceling elective procedures, meaning screenings, surgeries, and other treatments that are not considered urgent, emergencies, or otherwise indicated for life-threatening conditions.
 This can be distressing if it’s happening to you or a loved one — if you’re scheduled to have a cancer screening, surgery, or other treatment, you probably feel that it’s urgent.
-But these tough decisions are being made to help protect people diagnosed with cancer from being infected with COVID-19 and to make sure healthcare providers have the resources they need to treat vulnerable people who do become infected with COVID-19.
+But these tough decisions are being made to help protect people from the increased risk of being infected with the virus that causes COVID-19 in healthcare facilities and to make sure healthcare providers have the resources they need to treat vulnerable people who do become infected with COVID-19.

 Treatment cancellations and delays are often being made on a case-by-case basis, and the policies are different and rapidly changing among healthcare facilities.
 If this is happening to you, know that you are not alone — many people diagnosed with cancer are having their treatments rescheduled right now.